Teck Resources Ltd (TECK) Stock: A SWOT Analysis - News Heater

-The price-to-earnings ratio for Teck Resources Ltd (NYSE: TECK) is above average at 16.83x, while the 36-month beta value is 1.11.Analysts have differing opinions on the stock, with 11 analysts rating it as a “buy,” 2 as “overweight,” 3 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Teck Resources Ltd (NYSE: TECK) is above average at 17.15x, while the 36-month beta value is 1.08.Analysts have differing opinions on the stock, with 11 analysts rating it as a “buy,” 2 as “overweight,” 3 as “hold,” and 0 as “sell.”

 TECK) stock’s latest price update

-Teck Resources Ltd (NYSE: TECK) has experienced a rise in its stock price by 2.58 compared to its previous closing price of 39.99.
-However, the company has seen a fall of -5.27% in its stock price over the last five trading days.
+Teck Resources Ltd (NYSE: TECK)’s stock price has gone decline by -2.99 in comparison to its previous close of 43.09, however, the company has experienced a 1.90% increase in its stock price over the last five trading days.
 Seeking Alpha reported 2023-09-15 that Teck Resources is demanding a premium for its positioning in both traditional and growth commodities.
 The company’s valuation and financials are strong, making it an attractive investment option.
 Teck Resources is well-positioned to benefit from the increasing demand for commodities in both traditional and growth sectors.

 TECK’s Market Performance

-TECK’s stock has fallen by -5.27% in the past week, with a monthly rise of 2.96% and a quarterly rise of 1.53%.
-The volatility ratio for the week is 3.77% while the volatility levels for the last 30 days are 2.37% for Teck Resources Ltd The simple moving average for the last 20 days is -1.38% for TECK’s stock, with a simple moving average of 0.33% for the last 200 days.
+TECK’s stock has risen by 1.90% in the past week, with a monthly rise of 1.16% and a quarterly drop of -1.65%.
+The volatility ratio for the week is 3.03% while the volatility levels for the last 30 days are 2.48% for Teck Resources Ltd The simple moving average for the past 20 days is 0.06% for TECK’s stock, with a 1.92% simple moving average for the past 200 days.

-Volatility was left at 2.37%, however, over the last 30 days, the volatility rate increased by 3.77%, as shares surge +2.63% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.20% lower at present.
+Volatility was left at 2.48%, however, over the last 30 days, the volatility rate increased by 3.03%, as shares sank -1.41% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.31% lower at present.

-During the last 5 trading sessions, TECK fell by -5.27%, which changed the moving average for the period of 200-days by +11.68% in comparison to the 20-day moving average, which settled at $41.65.
-In addition, Teck Resources Ltd saw 9.57% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TECK rose by +2.15%, which changed the moving average for the period of 200-days by +11.70% in comparison to the 20-day moving average, which settled at $41.74.
+In addition, Teck Resources Ltd saw 11.65% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for TECK